|

 the Church of any reminders of the Crucifixion so as to revel in the glory

 of the Resurrection.
-They will sit or stand rather than kneel, they will
+They will sit or stand rather than kneel; they will

-hold hands rather than pray, and they will babble
+hold hands and make themselves, rather than

 But Saint John of the Cross warned